3D-LATTE: Latent Space 3D Editing from Textual Instructions: Abstract

 \section{Abstract}

 Despite the recent success of multi-view diffusion models for text/image-based 3D asset generation, instruction-based editing of 3D assets lacks surprisingly far behind the quality of generation models.
 The main reason is that recent approaches using 2D priors suffer from view-inconsistent editing signals.
 Going beyond 2D prior distillation methods and multi-view editing strategies, we propose a training-free editing method that operates within the latent space of a native 3D diffusion model, allowing us to directly manipulate 3D geometry.
 We guide the edit synthesis by blending 3D attention maps from the generation with the source object.
-Coupled with geometry-aware regularization guidance, a spectral modulation strategy in the Fourier domain and a refinement step for 3D enhancement, our method outperforms previous 3D editing methods enabling high-fidelity, precise, and robust edits across a wide range of shapes and semantic manipulations.
+Coupled with geometry-aware regularization guidance, a spectral modulation strategy in the Fourier domain and a refinement step for 3D enhancement, our method outperforms previous 3D editing methods enabling high-fidelity and precise edits across a wide range of shapes and semantic manipulations.
+Our project webpage is: \href{https://mparelli.github.io/3d-latte}{https://mparelli.github.io/3d-latte}.